nitrite/nitrite-doc/java-sdk/support/exchange.md

 exporter.exportTo(dataFile);
 ```

-The `exportTo` method can take a `File` or a `String` or an `OutputStream` or a `Writer` as an argument.
+The `exportTo()` method can take a `File` or a `String` or an `OutputStream` or a `Writer` as an argument.
 If you pass a `File` or a `String` argument, the exporter will create a `FileOutputStream` and write the exported data to the file.
 If you pass an `OutputStream` or a `Writer` argument, the exporter will write the exported data to the stream or writer.

-!!!info Important
+!!!primary
 The database must be in closed state before exporting.
 !!!